microsoft/fabricrealtimelab/modules/module05c.md

 ![Relationships in Model](../images/module05/model-relationships.png)

-## 6. Create a simple report
+## 3. Create a simple report

 As shown in the image on the previous step, click New Report to load the semantic model in Power BI.
-While we won't have much data yet to make much of a report, conceptually, we can build a report similar to below:
+While we won't have much data yet to make much of a report, conceptually, we can build a report similar to below, which shows a report after the lab has been running for a week or so.
+The top chart shows the closing price for each stock on each day, while the bottom one shows the high/low/close of the WHO stock:

 ![Report](../images/module05/report.png)